 Configuration reviews may include review of the configuration of servers, firewalls, routers, and user accounts, and a review of certain related policies, such as how user groups are configured for permissions and access to the network.

-Technical experts may also be hired, or the internal security team may be used to conduct vulnerability scans to identify weaknesses in a network or system; for example, open ports, unregistered devices, or firewalls that are not turned on.
+Technical experts may also be hired, or the internal security team may be used, to conduct vulnerability scans to identify weaknesses in a network or system; for example, open ports, unregistered devices, or firewalls that are not turned on.
 These scans typically use software tools to investigate the current state of a computer system or network to identify points of weakness.
 Penetration tests add the aspect of exploiting discovered weaknesses to see if other checks and balances will nonetheless prevent the tester from doing harm to the system.
 Thus, the testing entity will attempt to access confidential, personal, or sensitive information, alter information, or shut down the system using one of the now-known vulnerabilities.

-Data generated and retained with respect to these inventories, reviews, scans, and tests discloses the current state of the system, including any gaps in security controls or related process, discovered vulnerabilities, and aspects ripe for remediation.
+Data generated and retained with respect to these inventories, reviews, scans, and tests discloses the current state of the system, including possible gaps in security controls or related processes, potential vulnerabilities, and aspects that may be ripe for remediation.
 In most of these instances, the tools used and expertise required to perform the investigation of a system's "current state" are beyond the understanding of a lawyer or operational personnel within the organization.
 Thus, whether a lawyer is involved depends on the circumstances.
 For example, sometimes a basic vulnerability assessment may be conducted through interviews of employees and users to determine the location of weaknesses.
-This interview could uncover vulnerabilities such as, for example, that the Information Technology (IT) department lacks a patching regiment, and it occasionally takes months to determine whether security patches are available and have them installed (or other people- or process-oriented vulnerabilities).
+This interview could uncover people- or process-oriented vulnerabilities.
 The interview may (or may not) have been done by a lawyer or someone from audit or compliance working under the direction of a lawyer.
 The CI in this instance may take the form of attorney notes and, potentially, a written compliance or gap report for management, with potential remediation.